solana-labs/solana-program-library/governance/README.md

 In the Executing state an instruction can be run by any one at any time after the `instruction_hold_up_time` period has transpired.

-### ProposalInstruction
+### ProposalTransaction

-A Proposal can have multiple Proposal Instructions, and they run independently of each other.
+A Proposal can have multiple Proposal Transactions with multiple instructions each, and they run independently of each other.
-These contain the actual data for an instruction, and how long after the voting phase a user must wait before they can be executed.
+These contain the actual data for instructions, and how long after the voting phase a user must wait before they can be executed.

 ### Voting Dynamics